Published by SimplyCast

 This metric follows how fast you respond to a post or a direct message.

-Determine an average and set a goal: say you want to have a response time of less than 30 minutes, then see if your response time average meets that goal.
+Determine an average and set a goal: say you want to have a response time of fewer than 30 minutes, then see if your response time average meets that goal.
 Always take into account whether you have an autoresponder system tied to your social media sites.

 Really, the faster your response time, the better.
 Social media is all about the here, the now and the instant.
 But do take into consideration that if you have an influx of posts or direct messages it may take some more time, so do set a top line goal.